aliuwho/CPSC-210-2019W2-Project/README.md

 "Test and design a class that is robust.
 You must have at least one method that throws a checked exception.
   You must have one test for the case where the exception is expected and another where the exception is not expected."

-My Pet.java class is robust; sleep() and play() each throw a specific exception.
+My Story.java class is robust; getStoryText() and write() both throw an IO exception.
-Both of these methods are thoroughly tested in PetTest.java
+Both of these methods are thoroughly tested in StoryTest.java

 Task 3:

 Issue 1 - Too much coupling with the Saveable class.
 Refactored WritingDeskWindow, WriteStoryWindow, ViewStoryWindow, and ConnectWindow by removing association with Saveable.
-(See attached UML)

-Issue 2 -
+(Changes shown in attached UML for clarity)

+Issue 2 - Pet and Pet subclasses were not cohesive; the subclasses lacked a purpose in the module since all the functionality could have been refactored into a single Pet class.
+Now, there is a single Pet class instead of a Pet parent class and 5 subclasses.

+Note: this commit does not have a completely fixed Connect4 game, but look forward if you want to try one out...